wso2/helm-apim/docs/README.md

 - Azure (AKS, Azure Files, Azure Database, Key Vault)
 - GCP (GKE, GCS, Cloud SQL, Secret Manager)

+> **Note:** Default Helm chart configurations are intended for Kubernetes deployment.
-**If you are deploying on OpenShift, additional configurations are required for both Docker images and the deployment process.
-For comprehensive instructions, refer to the [OpenShift Deployment Guide](openshift_deployment.md).**
+> If you are deploying on OpenShift, additional configurations are required for both Docker images and the deployment process.
+For comprehensive instructions, refer to the [OpenShift Deployment Guide](openshift_deployment.md).

 ## Additional Resources